nareshptt/Android-Weather-App/README.md

 ## Overview

- ☀️ This project was a fantastic learning experience, and I'm excited to showcase skills in data handling, UI/UX design, and API integration.
+ ☀️ This project was a fantastic learning experience, and showcase your skills in data handling, UI/UX design, and API integration.

 ## Features